Nothing says summer like music festivals. We have the lowdown on the biggest and best festivals across the country in 2019.

 More info: Oga Namahage Rock Festival

-For the biggest J-pop and J-rock festival this summer, look no further than Rock in Japan Fes, which spans across four days over two weeks.
-Kawaii pop princess Kyary Pamyu Pamyu, Maximum the Hormone, and Superfly are just some of the major bands and artists in attendance for this epic event.
+For the biggest J-pop and J-rock festival this summer, look no further than Rock in Japan Fes, which spans across five days over two weeks.
+Artists for this year’s lineup are yet to be updated, but it’s guaranteed to be good.

 Where: Hitachi Seaside Park, Ibaraki